LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/11_input_management/index.md

 ### Updating the Game1 Class

-Now let's update our `Game1` class to use the new input management system through the `Core` class.
+Now we can update our `Game1` class to use the new input management system through the `Core` class.
 Open *Game1.cs* in the game project and update it to the following:

 [!code-csharp[](./snippets/game1.cs?highlight=76,82,88,94,100,108,113,116,120,126,128-129,134,140,146,152)]